 - Silver Bear for Outstanding Artistic Contribution in the categories camera, editing, music score, costume or set design

-In recent years, Festival Director Dieter Kosslick has invited internationally recognised personalities from the world of film such as James Schamus, Christoph Waltz, Wong Kar Wai, Mike Leigh, Isabella Rossellini, Werner Herzog, Tilda Swinton and Darren Aronofsky to head the seven-member jury.
+In recent years, Festival Director Dieter Kosslick has invited internationally recognised personalities from the world of film such as James Schamus, Christoph Waltz, Wong Kar Wai, Mike Leigh, Isabella Rossellini, Werner Herzog, Tilda Swinton, Darren Aronofsky and Meryl Streep to head the seven-member jury.
 Jury members include directors, actors, and producers, but also writers and artists.
 One of the festive highpoints of every Berlinale is the presentation of the Bears on the penultimate day of the festival.